liferay/liferay-docs/develop/learning-paths/mobile/articles/05-creating-get-entries-screenlet/03-creating-the-server-calls.markdown

         }
     }

 Next, you'll create the callback class.

 ## Creating the Callback Class

-Recall that you need to make server calls with a callback class because Android doesn't allow network requests on the main UI thread.
+Recall that you need to make server calls via a callback class because Android doesn't allow network requests on the main UI thread.
 First, create a new package called `interactor` in the `getentriesscreenlet` package.
 Then create a new class called `GetEntriesCallback` in the `interactor` package.
 Replace the